-As yo may have guessed from the name, Lean Genes is a product which has been designed to help get you to burn more fat, while also increasing metabolism and suppressing appetite.
+As yo may have guessed from the name, Lean Genes is a product which has been designed to help support you on your journey.

 In this review article, we’re going to take a close look at this supplement by examining the ingredients, reading the customer reviews and seeing where it stands in comparison to the other products out there at the moment.